Best Shoulder Replacement surgeon in Gujarat

-The most common reason for Shoulder Replacement is for Osteoarthritis (wear and tear) or Rheumatoid Arthritis.
+The most common indication for Shoulder Replacement is for Osteoarthritis (wear and tear) or Rheumatoid Arthritis.
 With worsening arthritis, the pain can get so bad that it interferes with your day to day activities.
-Pain killers may not help anymore and you struggle to do simple activities such as getting dressed and combing your hair.
+Pain killers may not help anymore and you may struggle to do simple activities such as getting dressed and combing your hair.
 The pain may start to disturb your sleep.
 Shoulder replacements are also sometimes necessary following a fracture.

 Osteoarthitis Right Shoulder on X-Ray

 Just like a Hip or a knee replacement, a Shoulder Replacement replaces the damaged joint surfaces with an artificial joint (Prosthesis).
 The joint is opened at the front of shoulder using a 10-12cm skin cut.
-Generally, I do this procedure with GA supplemented with an interscalene block to help with pain relief following your surgery.
+Generally, I do this procedure with general anaesthesia supplemented with an interscalene block to help with pain relief following your surgery.

 The primary aim of the surgery is to reduce the pain in your shoulder.
 After surgery, you will hopefully have more range of movement and improved function.

 There are 2 types of Total Shoulder Replacement: Anatomical and Reversed.
 For the standard total shoulder replacement to be done, your rotator cuff should be in good functional condition.
 If not, you will need either a reverse shoulder or a hemiarthroplasty (replacing only the ball but not the socket).

 Like with any other joint replacement, risks for a Shoulder Replacement include infection, bleeding, stiffness, dislocation, nerve damage, fracture and DVT.
 In my experience, the probability of these complications happening is less than 5%.